Beomi/InfiniTransformer/README.md

 - Memory usage is **much lower** than SDPA(default) attention
   - can train Gemma-2B with 32768 seq len(2048*16) on 2x H100 80G (with AdamW optimizer, No gradient checkpointing)

-## How to use Part I. Infini Attention in Attention-Layer only
+## How to use Type I. Infini Attention in Attention-Layer only

 ### 1. Clone this repository